barrowgroup/Blackthorn_Custom_CSS/README.md

-removes Organizer from front end of Blackthron event
+removes Organizer from front end of Blackthorn event